 Many of the items on this list will look familiar to you and are likely to be in your kitchen cabinets already.

-As a business owner, you have to have a separate set to safely create products for others.
+As a business owner, you have to have a separate set of supplies to safely create skin care products for others.

 At the time of writing this post, you can purchase this entire list of supplies for your handmade skin care business for under $150 – about the most beautiful investment for starting a business that you’ll see.